wp-plugins/ezanga-contextual/readme.txt

 == What is Traffic Advisors? ==

-eZanga.com’s advanced fraud protection platform detects users’ behavior patterns and determines in real-time whether or not the traffic source is a legitimate user or an automated machine.
-To maintain traffic quality, fraudulent clicks are eliminated before the client’s budget is spent on them.
+eZanga.com's advanced fraud protection platform detects users' behavior patterns and determines in real-time whether or not the traffic source is a legitimate user or an automated machine.
+To maintain traffic quality, fraudulent clicks are eliminated before the client's budget is spent on them.
 By analyzing billions of searches per month, Traffic Advisors is able to make judgments and respond quickly.
 This ensures maximum exposure for advertisers through relevant ad placement.